7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 This light crowd probably just means a 5-10 minute wait

-So go early, go late, or be ready to wait.
-There’s a little bit of shade under the front awning but if it’s busy you’ll likely be waiting in the sun.
-There’s no seating while you wait but there is an ABC Store nearby (naturally) to peruse in the AC until your name comes up.
+There’s a small bench and a little bit of shade under the front awning but if it’s busy you’ll likely be waiting in the sun.

 What to order at Aloha Kitchen

 My favorite things on the menu here are the Lobster Benedict and the Fruit Souffle Pancake.
-My husband loves their acai bowls.

 Aloha Kitchen Souffle Pancakes with berries and Mimosa